0sparsh2/Music-genre-classifier/README.md

 plays it\
 Returns the recognized genre and model used along\

-You can find the hosted website here:
+You can find the hosted website here: [Click to View](https://music-genre-classifier.sparshnagpal.repl.co/)

 ![Input](https://github.com/0sparsh2/Music-genre-classifier/blob/main/input.png)